California International Business University

 California International Business University (CIBU) was a private university in San Diego, California.
 The university was located in the Little Italy section of downtown San Diego.
-The university offered a Doctor of Business Administration (DBA), a Master of Business Administration (MBA), a Master of Science in International Management (MSIM), and upper division classes leading to a Bachelor of Science in Management (BS).
+The university offered a Doctor of Business Administration (DBA), a Master of Business Administration (MBA), a Master of Science in International Management (MSIM), and upper division classes leading to a Bachelor of Science in Management (BS) as well as a Bachelor of Science in Management & Psychology (BS).